Why Reassurance Seeking Makes OCD and Anxiety Worse (And How to Break the Cycle)

 • Checking online to make sure your symptoms aren’t serious.

-• Looking for proof that you didn’t offend someone.
+• Replaying conversations to confirm you didn’t offend someone.

 • Double-checking plans, routes, or safety measures.